justinchoi001/liferay-learn-0/docs/en/08-infrastructure-and-operations/05-authentication.markdown

 # Authentication

-There are two main ways authentication requests are handled in Liferay DXP Cloud: basic authentication or a user access token.
+This article documents the two types of authentication requests used by Liferay DXP Cloud.

+The first method is [basic authentication](https://swagger.io/docs/specification/authentication/basic-authentication/) which is a HTTP protocol in the Authorization Header encoded when the server requests authentication from a client.

+The second is by a user access token.
 Note that token authentication is required if SSO is enabled.
 The token from the cookie `access_token` is retrieved and then used with the `dxpcloud-authorization` header.

 Here is an example that uses token authentication with the upload API: